Old Naval Hospital

 Fort Charles information

-Jamaica’s latitude and longitude are measured from the flagstaff of Fort Charles, a weathered redoubt originally laid in 1655.
-Among Port Royal’s five original forts, only Fort Charles withstood the 1692 earthquake, though it sank 1m.
+Jamaica’s latitude and longitude are measured from the flagstaff of Fort Charles, a weathered redoubt originally laid in 1655, and the only one of the town’s forts to survive the 1692 earthquake.
 Originally washed by the sea on three sides, the fort is now firmly landlocked due to the gradual silt build-up.

-Behind the museum is the restored raised platform known as Nelson’s Quarterdeck .
-It was here that the young Nelson was said to keep watch for enemy ships when put in charge of the fort amid fears of a French invasion.
-Once you climb to the top you’ll agree that it does offer a splendid vantage point.
-A plaque on the wall of the King’s Battery, to the right of the main entrance of the museum, commemorates his time here.
+Behind the museum is the raised platform known as Nelson’s Quarterdeck, where the young Nelson was kept watch for enemy ships amid fears of a French invasion.
+A plaque on the wall of the King’s Battery commemorates his time here.